Die Weihnachtsgeschichte: Scoring and music

 The work is scored for soloists and a chamber choir a capella, with soloists that can be drawn from the choir.
 The narrator is a tenor, the angels of the annunciation and the annunciation to the shepherds are sopranos, Mary and ELisabeth altos, and Herod and Simeon basses.
 Other characters are portrayed by choral singing: the hosts of angels, the shepherds, the wise men, and priests and scribes.
 The choir is in four part (SATB), and at times divided in two choirs.
 The stanzas of the hymn are set as different chorale variations.
 The narration is framed by motets, that can be performed individually, as also the chorale variations.

-Distler desccribed the work as an oratorio of chamber music character (Oratorium mit kammermusikalischem Charakter).
+Distler described the work as an oratorio of chamber music character (Oratorium mit kammermusikalischem Charakter).
 Formally it is inspired by a cappella works by Heinrich Schütz.
 Distler's expressive music still uses features of the 20th century, with characteristic quarts, pentatonic melodies and an often polymetric setting.
 The work takes about 43 minutes to perform.